 About the author:

 Diana Cassar-Uhl, IBCLC and La Leche League Leader, is a frequent contributor to Breastfeeding Today and is the author of La Leche League’s “Vitamin D, Your Baby, and You” information sheet.
-She is pursuing a Master of Public Health and hopes to graduate in May of 2013.
+She graduated with a Master of Public Health in 2013.
 Diana enjoys speaking at breastfeeding education events; her speaker profile can be viewed at http://lactspeak.com/speaker/dianacassar-uhl .
-She blogs about normalizing breastfeeding in American culture at http://DianaIBCLC.com, and is writing a book about breastfeeding with hypoplasia/IGT, to be released by Praeclarus Press in spring 2013.
+She blogs about normalizing breastfeeding in American culture at http://DianaIBCLC.com, and is the author of “Finding Sufficiency: Breastfeeding with Insufficient Glandular Tissue,” which was published by Praeclarus Press in July of 2014.
 Mother to Anna, Simon, and Gabriella, Diana spent 17 years as a clarinet player on active Army duty with the West Point (NY) military band.